pydanny/presentations/confessions-joe-dev/README.md

 # Don't wanna look hard for docs

-- Every project should have a README
+Every project should have a README that covers:

+- Installation
+- Running the code
+- Testing the code

+---

+## I'm lazy

+# Don't wanna look hard for docs

-- Longer form docs should use:
+Longer form docs should use:

 - readthedocs.io
 - GitHub pages
 - Whatever

 ---